-Exposure to domestic abuse and/or violence can have a serious, long-lasting emotional and psychological impact on children.
+Exposure to domestic abuse and/or violence can have a serious, long-lasting emotional and psychological impact on children and affect their health, wellbeing, development and ability to learn.

 If police are called to an incident of domestic abuse and any children in the household have experienced the incident, the police will inform the key adult in school (usually the designated safeguarding lead) before the child or children arrive at school the following day.
-West Midlands police forces are part of Operation Encompass
+This is the procedure where police forces are part of Operation Encompass.